Synergy HomeCare: Real Reviews from Clients and Caregivers

 Positive Feedback

-Several staff members have highlighted benefits they enjoy while being part of this organization — especially when it comes to scheduling freedom and management that genuinely pays attention to their input.
-One example includes flexible shift arrangements that allow individuals to balance their job with other responsibilities like school, parenting, or personal projects.
-Additionally, some supervisors have earned praise for creating a respectful workplace environment, where concerns aren’t brushed aside and efforts are acknowledged.
-This type of working atmosphere has made a positive impression on many who’ve stayed on board long term, noting that they feel seen and valued for what they bring to the table.
+Several team members have shared positive aspects of being part of this organization, particularly around flexible scheduling and management that genuinely listens to input.
+Examples include shift arrangements that allow individuals to balance work with school, parenting, or personal projects.
+Some supervisors have received praise for fostering a respectful environment where concerns are acknowledged and contributions recognized.
+This kind of atmosphere has left a strong impression on many long-term team members, who feel valued for their efforts and presence.

-“I genuinely enjoy being part of this organization!
-It’s rare to find a workplace where people treat you with basic decency and kindness, no matter your position.
-From my first day, I felt seen and appreciated—not just for what I do, but for who I am.
-Management actually listens, treats everyone with dignity, and fosters a positive atmosphere where folks want to stick around.
-Compared to the places I’ve worked before, this has been a breath of fresh air.
-It’s not just about getting the job done—it’s about how people are treated while doing it.”— Employee in Prescott, AZ
+“I truly enjoy being part of this organization!
+It’s rare to find a workplace where everyone is treated with basic decency and kindness, regardless of role.
+From day one, I felt recognized and valued—not just for my tasks, but for who I am.
+Management genuinely listens, treats people with respect, and creates a positive environment that encourages long-term commitment.
+Compared to previous workplaces, this has been a breath of fresh air.
+It’s not only about completing work—it’s about how people are treated while doing it.” — Employee in Prescott, AZ

 Challenges Faced

-“The way things are run here leaves a lot to be desired.
-Those in charge often seem unprepared and lack the kind of real-world experience you’d expect from someone managing a professional setting.
-It’s not just about poor planning—it’s about basic oversight.
-When it comes to your wages, be extremely cautious.
-There have been repeated cases where paychecks didn’t match the hours worked.
-And when those issues were brought up, the response was dismissive—like it was just a simple misunderstanding.
-But after a while, these ‘mistakes’ start to feel intentional.
-If you work here, track your hours carefully, document everything, and don’t assume your paycheck is always accurate.
-You’ve got to advocate for yourself, or you might end up shortchanged without even realizing it.”— Former caregiver in Oak Lawn, IL
+“Operations here leave a lot to be desired.
+Leadership often seems unprepared and lacks practical experience expected in a professional setting.
+It’s not just poor planning—it’s basic oversight.
+Regarding wages, exercise extreme caution.
+There have been repeated instances where pay didn’t match hours worked.
+When these issues were raised, responses were dismissive, framed as simple misunderstandings.
+Over time, these ‘mistakes’ start to feel deliberate.
+If you work here, track hours carefully, document everything, and never assume pay is accurate.
+Advocacy for yourself is essential, or you could end up shortchanged without noticing.” — Former worker in Oak Lawn, IL

-Another employee opened up about their time with the company, saying they felt respected in ways they hadn’t encountered in previous jobs.
-They emphasized how rare it was to find a workplace where fairness and kindness were part of the daily routine, and noted that their contributions were consistently acknowledged without having to fight for recognition.
+Another team member shared their experience, noting a sense of respect they hadn’t encountered in past positions.
+They highlighted how uncommon it is to find a workplace where fairness and kindness are part of everyday routines, and observed that their contributions were regularly recognized without needing to push for acknowledgment.

-“I was constantly given additional duties that were never part of the original agreement, and there was no increase in pay to reflect the added workload.
-The person in charge often came across as aggressive and dismissive, creating a tense environment.
-Despite all the extra responsibilities I was expected to handle, the compensation remained unfairly low.”— Administrative staff
+“I was repeatedly assigned extra tasks that were never part of my original agreement, with no increase in pay to match added workload.
+Leadership often came across as aggressive and dismissive, creating a tense environment.
+Despite handling all these additional responsibilities, compensation stayed unfairly low.” — Administrative staff

 Key Takeaways